 Each content page should have one topic and should have a clear focus.
 So there is no limit to how short or long the page should be, as long as the main question or topic of the page has been answered.

 All content must be written in accordance with the style guide.

 We use re-usable entities where possible.
 And we make sure that the content is appropriate and doesn’t duplicate information elsewhere on the page.
-This means when we create new content we might need to create new re-usable entities.
+This means that, when we create new content, we might need to create new re-usable entities.

 Each re-usable entity should be about one subject or issue.
 Bullet lists need to be in list paragraph format.

 Titles of re-usable entities